Improving UAS safety and efficiency in military, reconnaissance, and research applications

 Licensing and Partnering Opportunities

 This technology is part of NASA's Innovative Partnerships Office, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
-NASA invites companies to consider opportunities for licensing the Automatic Dependent Surveillance Broadcast (ADS-B) Integration Concepts for Unmanned Aircraft Systems (DRC-011-012).
+NASA invites companies to consider opportunities for licensing the Sense-and-Avoid System with ADS-B Avionics (DRC-011-012).

 Technology Transfer Office